linux-application-whitelisting/fapolicyd/README.md

 systems, this means you need to add the i_version mount option.
 In either case, IMA must be setup appropriately.

+The third mode is where fapolicyd calculates a SHA256 hash of the file itself and compares that with what is stored in the trust db.

 4) This is only looking at location.
 Can't this be defeated by simply moving the files to another location?